 Once a student’s 504 or IEP is finally complete, most parents relax and mistakenly put their minds on other things, trusting the school to follow through.

 Not so fast.
 A parent’s job is NEVER EVER done when a student is in school, special education or otherwise.
 Rather, parents have to babysit the school and their implementation of any student IEP or 504.

 If a parent is not familiar with the 504 or IEP plan, what services are owed and which accommodations are required, they will have a difficult time knowing when something is NOT being done for the student.

 So, the first step is simply knowing the student’s 504 or IEP plan well.

 Communication is Key

-Parents must remain on top of the situation to ensure their child does not get overlooked.
+Parents must remain on top of the situation to ensure the student does not get overlooked.
 Email to teachers and staff weekly can help ensure that items in the 504 or IEP are being implemented and can also alert a parent to problems.

 If staff refuse to email back or communicate with a parent, this must be addressed immediately.
-The obligation for the teachers to respond can be written into an IEP or 504.
+The obligation for the teachers to respond to parents timely can be written into an IEP or 504.

 Classroom Inspections Can Help